Amalchen/Database-Projects/README.md

    ii.
 Repeated code.

    iii.
 Bad "breaking" into files.

-Didn't create a single function.
+   iv.
+Didn't create functions.

 2) After ordering, when clicking "Checkout", the Order DB-table will clear your orders and your reservation (if it exists).
 3) Smoker, non-smoker option was never implemented.